Ruth Richardson: Subsequent career

-Ruth Richardson resigned from parliament in the following year, being replaced by David Carter as MP by the 1994 Selwyn by-election.
+Richardson resigned from parliament in the following year, being replaced by David Carter as MP by the 1994 Selwyn by-election.

 She continued to be involved in politics through her advocacy of the ACT New Zealand party.
 ACT, established by Roger Douglas and his allies, promotes policies very close to those of Richardson.
 She has also a number of roles related to business and corporate governance, and served on a number of corporate boards.
 She is also a member of the Mont Pelerin Society, founded by economist Friedrich Hayek.

-Canterbury University made her an honorary Doctor of Commerce in 2011.
+The University of Canterbury gave her an honorary Doctor of Commerce degree in 2011.

+In the 2025 King’s Birthday Honours, Richardson was appointed a Companion of the New Zealand Order of Merit, for services as a Member of Parliament and to governance.

+In June 2025 Richardson was appointed as the chairperson of the New Zealand Taxpayers' Union.